georgeanndata/georgeann-data-projects.github.io/_posts/2021-08-01-insurance_fraud_detection.md

 X_train, X_test, y_train, y_test = train_test_split(X, y, test_size = 0.4, random_state = 42, stratify = y)
 ```
 <a id="opt_fs_6040"></a>
-After the new split, besides re-encoding categorical variables and re-scalling the features, I reran feature selection with this larger training set and the optimal features number went from 3 to 28.
-The splitting of the data to make a larger test set, helped with increasing the number of optimal features, which helps with the overfitting concern.
+After the new split, besides re-encoding categorical variables and re-scalling the features, I re-ran feature selection with this larger training set and the optimal features number went from 3 to 28.
+The splitting of the data to make a larger test set helped with increasing the number of optimal features, which helped with the overfitting concern.

 ![alt text](/img/posts/fraud_prod/graphs/LR_optimal_threshold_update.png)